GeyserMC/GeyserWiki/_docs/geyser/geyser-api.md

 title: Geyser API
 ---

-### Geyser has an API to extend what is possible and allow to listen to Geyser events.
-It also allows access to [Cumulus](/floodgate/forms/)
+Geyser has an API to extend what is possible with Geyser, and to allow you to interact with Geyser in your own plugins, mods, or extensions.
-This page outlines how to include the dependency for the Geyser API, and how to use the API.

-#### Where can I use the Geyser API?
+### Where can I use the Geyser API?
 You could use the Geyser API in:
 - A plugin for Paper/Spigot, Velocity, Waterfall/BungeeCord, etc.
 - A mod for Fabric or Forge
 - A Geyser Extension

 ### Accessing the Geyser API
-See [here](/geyser/using-geyser-or-floodgate-as-a-dependency) for how to include the Geyser API in your project.
+See [here](/geyser/getting-started-with-api) for how to include the Geyser API dependency in your project.

 ### Documentation